This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 The souls under the altar, therefore, symbolize all of God’s people; also those who have not been literally “slain.”
 Symbolically, in Revelation, all of God’s people are “slain” because all of God’s people suffer some form of persecution.

-John sees the souls of the martyred saints, but since these “souls” “cried out with a loud voice” (Rev 6:10), they seem to have mouths.
+Since these “souls” “cried out with a loud voice” (Rev 6:10), they seem to have mouths.
 And they wore white robes (Rev 6:11).
-A white robe, or any kind of clothing for that matter, needs a body to hang on.
-They, therefore, had bodies.
-They are not disembodied spirits.
+A robe needs a body to hang on.
+So, symbolically, these souls had bodies, again showing the symbolic nature of the vision.

 This is not a literal call for revenge.
-For one reason, the souls are resting under the altar (Rev 6:11) and resting souls do not cry out for revenge.
-Another reason is that God’s people would not seek revenge.
-Rather, like Jesus and Stephan, Christians would cry:
+Firstly, the souls are resting (Rev 6:11) and resting souls do not cry out for revenge.
+Secondly, God’s people do not seek revenge.
+Rather, like Jesus and Stephan, they would cry:

 “Father, forgive them; for they do not know